Fellows explore innovative law and policy to promote a green energy future.

 - Roberta Mann, Targeting Plastic Pollution with Taxes, 37 Journal of Land Use & Environmental Law 2 (2022)

-- Greg Dotson, State Authority to Implement the Clean Air Act's International Air Pollution Provision
+- Greg Dotson, Douglas Quirke, and ELPP Fellows Mathew Bain, Kaitlyn Lindaman, Noah Mikell, and Tim Smith, State Authority to Implement the Clean Air Act's International Air Pollution Provision (June 2021)

 - Greg Dotson.
 Addressing Leakage in a Section 115 World, in COMBATING CLIMATE CHANGE WITH SECTION 115 OF THE CLEAN AIR ACT (Michael Burger ed.
 2020) (forthcoming 2020).

-- Greg Dotson, State Authority to Regulate Mobile Source Greenhouse Gas Emissions, Part 2: A Legislative and Statutory History Assessment, Georgetown Environmental Law Review (forthcoming 2020).
+- Greg Dotson, State Authority to Regulate Mobile Source Greenhouse Gas Emissions, Part 2: A Legislative and Statutory History Assessment, Georgetown Environmental Law Review (summer 2020).

 - Greg Dotson, State Authority to Regulate Mobile Source Greenhouse Gas Emissions, Part 1: History and Current Challenge, 49 Environmental Law Reporter 11037 (2019).